Dune Shacks of Cape Cod: From West to East

 jan gelb shack_dune shacks of peaked hill bars historic district

-The Margo/Gelb shack sits on the original site of the Peaked Hill Bars Life-Saving Station.
-A series of shacks have been built on this spot from the 1940s-1960s.
+The Margo-Gelb shack sits on the original site of the Peaked Hill Bars Life-Saving Station.
+A series of shacks have been built on this spot from the 1940’s-1960’s.
 Husband and wife painters Boris Margo and Jan Gelb were introduced to the dunes as guests of Hazel Hawthorne Werner, and subsequently reconstructed this shack in 1942.
 Since 1995 the shack has been used by the Outer Cape Artist in Residency Consortium.
 When it was home to the Margo/Gelbs the shack was known for a wild ‘Full o’ the Moon’ beach party and barbecue, featuring a 40-foot driftwood bonfire.

-Tasha/Henry Kemp Shack
+Tasha/Harry Kemp Shack

 Town of Provincetown (Lower Cape)